jarviscanada/jarvis_data_eng_DevonMcnally/core_java/grep/README.md

 make sure they were all being found and added to the list.

 # Deployment
-The project is available on github and has also been dockerized, so it is available on docker hub as well.
+The project is available on github and has also been dockerized and pushed to docker hub.

 # Improvement
+To improve this project I would test each method individually.
+First using the original for loop approach, next using lambda streams.
+Then I would use whatever approach was fastest for each method.